 Almond, rice, coconut, soy and oats are all used to make dairy milk substitutes.
 If you are lactose intolerant, have a milk allergy, or follow a vegan diet then these substitute milks can form an important part of your diet.
 All are free of lactose, cholesterol and are low in saturated fat but that doesn’t mean they’re perfect.
 Check out my warning watch points for each of them, especially if you plan to use them regularly, or for adolescents who have high calcium needs.

-Available in full-fat and low-fat versions, soy milk has a calcium, protein and kilojoule profile that is most like cow’s milk.
-Soy milk can be made in two different ways and this may influence your choice at the supermarket:
+Available in full-fat and low-fat versions, soy mylk has a calcium, protein and kilojoule profile that is most like cow’s milk.
+Soy mylk can be made in two different ways and this may influence your choice at the supermarket:

-- Made from whole beans that are soaked, heated and then crushed to extract the milky juice which is blended with water, vegetable oil, salt, and sweeteners like malted barley and sugar.
-Generally low in calcium but rich in protein and B vitamins.
+1. The first way is a milk that is made from whole soy beans that are soaked, heated and then crushed to extract the milky juice which is blended with water, vegetable oil, salt, and sweeteners like malted barley and sugar.
+Generally, it's low in calcium but rich in protein and B vitamins.
 This method is regarded as more ‘natural’.

-Typical ingredients in whole bean unflavoured soy milk:
+Typical ingredients in whole bean unflavoured soy mylk:

 |Filtered water, soy protein (3.5%), corn maltodextrin, vegetable oils (sunflower, canola), cane sugar, minerals (calcium, phosphorus, magnesium), acidity regulators (332, 450), antioxidant (ascorbic acid), vitamins (A, B12, D2, B2, B1), natural flavour.|

-If you have a hormone-sensitive cancer, check with your doctor if it’s ok for you to drink soy with its natural plant oestrogens.
+If you have a hormone-sensitive cancer, check with your doctor if it’s ok for you to drink large volumes of soy mylk (say around 1 litre) with its natural plant oestrogens.

-Made from ground almonds, almond milk is low in carbohydrate, protein and kilojoules.
+Made from ground almonds, almond mylk is low in carbohydrate, protein and kilojoules.
 It comes into its own if you’re allergic to both dairy and soy.
-Plain, unflavoured, almond milk can be used as a substitute for regular milk in most recipes.
+Plain, unflavoured, almond mylk can be used as a substitute for regular milk in most recipes.